mhasegawa7045/mhasegawa7045/README.md

 **Data Science Magna Cum Laude** (3.88 GPA) graduate of Florida Polytechnic University with <ins>1 year of work-experience</ins>, and has collaborated in <ins>3 group projects</ins> and built <ins>6 personal projects</ins>.

-Experience with *data processing*, *data pipelines*, *ETL pipelines*, and *data visualizations* for use by technical and non-technical personnel.
+Experience with *full stack development*, *data processing*, *data pipelines*, *ETL pipelines*, and *data visualizations* for use by technical and non-technical personnel.
 Advanced understanding of statistical, algebraic, and other analytical techniques.

 Highly organized, motivated, and diligent with a significant background in **Big Data Analytics**, **Machine Learning**, **Statistical Learning**, **Data Warehouse**, **Data Mining & Text Mining**, **Cloud Implementation**, and **Project Management**.